 Component Description BlackBerry UEM Cloud BlackBerry UEM Cloud is a service that allows you to manage devices used in your organization's environment.
 BlackBerry Infrastructure and BlackBerry Dynamics NOC The BlackBerry Infrastructure registers user information for device activation and validates licensing information.
 If you enable BlackBerry Secure Connect Plus or the BlackBerry Secure Gateway, data in transit that uses these services passes through the BlackBerry Infrastructure.
-The BlackBerry Dynamics NOC is a separately located NOC that provides secure communications between BlackBerry Dynamics apps on devices and BlackBerry Proxy installed behind the firewall as part of the BlackBerry Connectivity Node.
 Devices BlackBerry UEM Cloud supports iOS, macOS, Android, and Windows devices.
 Notification services UEM Cloud sends notifications to devices to contact UEM for updates and to report information for your organization's device inventory.
 These notifications are sent to the BlackBerry Infrastructure, where they are sent to devices using the appropriate notification service: APNs is a service that Apple provides to send notifications to iOS and macOS devices.
 FCM is a service that Google provides to send notifications to Android devices.
 WNS is a service that Microsoft provides to send notifications to Windows 10 devices.

 Component Description BlackBerry Connectivity Node The BlackBerry Connectivity Node is an optional component that you install inside your organization's firewall.
 It includes the following components that add functionality to UEM Cloud: The BlackBerry Cloud Connector connects UEM Cloud to your company directory behind the firewall to allow basic attribute synchronization, search functionality, and user authentication services.
 If you don't install the BlackBerry Connectivity Node and your company directory is behind the firewall, you must create local user accounts in UEM Cloud instead of using the user accounts in your company directory.
 The BlackBerry Cloud Connector is not required for UEM Cloud to connect to Microsoft Entra ID.
-BlackBerry Proxy maintains a secure connection between your organization and the BlackBerry Dynamics NOC, which allows BlackBerry Dynamics apps to communicate securely with your organization's resources behind the firewall.
-It also supports BlackBerry Dynamics NOC.
+BlackBerry Proxy maintains a secure connection between your organization and the BlackBerry Infrastructure, which allows BlackBerry Dynamics apps to communicate securely with your organization's resources behind the firewall.
+It also supports BlackBerry Dynamics Direct Connect, which allows app data to bypass the BlackBerry Infrastructure.
 The BlackBerry Gatekeeping Service sends commands to Exchange ActiveSync to add devices to an allowed list when devices are activated on UEM Cloud.
 Unmanaged devices that try to connect to an organization's mail server can be reviewed, verified, and blocked or allowed by an administrator using the UEM management console.
 BlackBerry Secure Connect Plus provides a secure IP tunnel between work apps on devices and your organization's network.
 One tunnel that supports standard IPv4 (TCP and UDP) data is established for each device through the BlackBerry Infrastructure.
 BlackBerry Secure Gateway provides a secure connection through the BlackBerry Infrastructure and UEM Cloud to your organization's mail server for iOS devices.
 Company directory UEM Cloud supports connectivity with your organization's Microsoft Active Directory or LDAP company directory behind the firewall using the BlackBerry Connectivity Node.
 Microsoft Entra ID (formerly Azure AD) Microsoft Entra ID is a cloud-based directory management service.
 If your organization uses Entra ID, you can connect to it instead of, or in addition to, a company directory behind the firewall.
 Content, application, and mail servers When you enable BlackBerry Secure Connect Plus or when users have BlackBerry Dynamics apps, devices can connect to your organization's servers without requiring you to open a direct connection between the server and the Internet.
 Work data in transit between your servers and devices is sent through BlackBerry Secure Connect Plus and the BlackBerry Infrastructure.
-BlackBerry Dynamics app data is sent through BlackBerry Proxy and the BlackBerry Dynamics NOC.
+BlackBerry Dynamics app data is sent through BlackBerry Proxy and the BlackBerry Infrastructure.
 BlackBerry Secure Gateway provides a secure connection through the BlackBerry Infrastructure and BlackBerry Connectivity Node between your organization's mail server and iOS devices.